WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ### Actions
 > ***Bite.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* +7 (1d10 + 2) piercing damage, and the target is grappled (escape DC 12).
 Until this grapple ends, the target is restrained, and the crocodile can't bite another target.

+A **crocolisk** is a massive, six-legged reptilian predator.
+It is an amphibious creature that can be found along most warm, humid shorelines across Azeroth -- or dwelling in its murky swamps, rivers, and marshes.

+Hunters prize the meat and thick, durable hide of the crocolisk.
+Some speculate the beast may be related to thediemetradon, as they share a number of characteristics.

 <div class='footnote'>APP.
 A: MISCELLANEOUS CREATURES </div>